prakharcode/prakharcode.github.io/_posts/2018-06-24-Phase 2 update.md

 - [eraUt1utc](https://github.com/JuliaAstro/AstroTime.jl/pull/40)
 - [eraUtcut1](https://github.com/JuliaAstro/AstroTime.jl/pull/38)

-This mark completion of all the function that was initially mentioned in the [issue #1](https://github.com/JuliaAstro/AstroTime.jl/issues/1) at the time of GSoC proposal.
+This marks complete porting of all the functions that were initially mentioned in the [issue #1](https://github.com/JuliaAstro/AstroTime.jl/issues/1) at the time of my GSoC proposal.
 It gives me immense pleasure to mention that I'll be the one to make AstroTime.jl completely independent and thus making the package purely written in Julia.

 # What now?